 *This post contains affiliate links.

-Mitsubishi mini splits system are some of the best units available.
+Mitsubishi mini splits systems are some of the best units available.

-They are highly efficient, very well built, and have very good warranty.
+They are highly efficient, very well built, and have a very good warranty.

 The main downside is the cost since they cost more compared to other systems.

-Also they are not as do-it–yourself friendly as other units and mainly meant for a professional HVAC tech to do the install.
+Also, they are not as do-it-yourself friendly as other units and are mainly meant for a professional HVAC tech to do the installation.

-They can be installed buy a home owner but would require more skill compared to other kits.
+They can be installed by a homeowner but would require more skill compared to other kits.